-- When recording an Incident Report, you can select multiple options in the following sections: - What is the nature of the incident? e.g. Actual + Threat Provider + Threat Other - What type of incident occurred? e.g. Assault Weapon + Abuse + Behaviour + Property - 'Comments' Providers must include comments in the Incident Report as this will assist Providers and Services Australia staff to manage the safety and wellbeing of staff, other Participants and the general public.
+- When recording an Incident Report, you can select multiple options in the following sections: - What is the nature of the incident? e.g. Actual + Threat Provider + Threat Other - What type of incident occurred? e.g. Assault Weapon + Abuse + Behaviour + Property - 'Incident Detail' It is mandatory for Provider staff to include incident details in the Incident Report.
+This will assist Provider and Services Australia staff to manage the safety and wellbeing of staff, other Participants and the general public.
 It will also assist with post-incident servicing of the Participant.